kubedb/cli/docs/guides/postgres/private-registry/using-private-registry.md

 ## Snapshot

-You don't need to add `imagePullSecret` in Snapshot objects.
-KubeDB operator will re-use the `spec.imagePullSecrets` from Postgres object.
+We don't need to add `imagePullSecret` for Snapshot objects.
+Just create Snapshot object and KubeDB operator will reuse the `ImagePullSecret` from Postgres object.

 ## Cleaning up

 To cleanup the Kubernetes resources created by this tutorial, run:

 ```console